Ailsa Dixon's scores are published by Composers Edition

 The Kingdom of Heaven — completion of an unfinished composition by Pat Stephens, for tenor, soprano and piano.
 First performed by Ian Partridge and Lynne Dawson, Little Missenden Festival, 1989

 Cuckoo, come! for soprano and piano.
-Click here to listen
+Click here to listen to a performance by Kate Semmens and Steven Devine.

 New Home for soprano and piano